 From time to time, bonded leather should be conditioned in order to for it to remain smooth and supple.
 There are many different leather conditioners on the market, such as Leather Honey, but as always, we recommend spot testing first – some bonded leather pieces will have a higher level of synthetic material, which can make it difficult for a product like Leather Honey to penetrate.
 Unlike other leather conditioners, Leather Honey is designed to penetrate deep into the leather’s pores – bonded leather comprised primarily of synthetic materials may not allow that, so choose the one that best matches your leather.

-When you decide to treat your bonded leather with Leather Honey, In general, a small amount of the leather conditioner should be poured onto a lint-free white cloth and then it is rubbed gently into the leather.
+When you decide to treat your bonded leather with Leather Honey, a small amount of the leather conditioner should be poured onto a lint-free cloth and then rubbed gently into the leather.
 Create a thin, even coat.
 Many of our customers use a paint brush as an applicator, or even their hands!
 Pay special attention to the areas where the leather sees the most wear, including any place where it is touched regularly.
 Also remember to drop to the floor and see whether the furniture might have been kicked or scuffed by careless feet.

 Make sure that you blot up any stains immediately with a cloth.
 Blot until you cannot bring up any more of the stain; do not scrub as that can make the stain soak in.
 In many cases, you can simply blot the stains until they come up completely.
 If you cannot, look for a non-toxic leather cleaner like Leather Honey Leather Cleaner.
 Do not use a standard cleaner on your bonded leather.
 Remember that the shorter the amount of time the stain stays on the leather, the easier it will be to remove.